mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 Check method:

-On the MindInsight computational graph page, check important model elements from top to bottom to ensure that these elements are displayed in the computational graph.
-For example, to check whether LeNet5 has node connection errors, you can expand the computational graph displayed on the MindInsight computational graph page layer by layer to ensure that important elements such as conv, relu, and fc exist in the computational graph and are correctly connected.
+On the MindSpore Insight computational graph page, check important model elements from top to bottom to ensure that these elements are displayed in the computational graph.
+For example, to check whether LeNet5 has node connection errors, you can expand the computational graph displayed on the MindSpore Insight computational graph page layer by layer to ensure that important elements such as conv, relu, and fc exist in the computational graph and are correctly connected.
 The computational graph in the Gradients namespace is generated through MindSpore automatic differentiation and can be ignored during the check.

 Conclusion: